In Times of Space Frenzy, Ray Dalio Wants to Remind People How Exciting Oceans Are

 His new initiative, named OceanX, is a collaboration with media and science groups to promote a public awareness of understanding and protecting oceans.
 Or, as Vincent Pieribone, vice chairman and a key scientist behind OceanX, puts it, “to remind people how exciting and valuable the ocean is.”

-One of the most tangible aspect of OceanX is submarine vessel named Alucia, equipped with cutting-edge cameras and submersibles that can reach parts of the deep ocean that have never been explored before.
-The vessel was the main tool used in shooting BBC Earth’s latest documentary Ocean: Our Blue Planet.
+One of the most tangible aspect of OceanX is marine vessel called Alucia, equipped with cutting-edge cameras and submersibles that can reach parts of the deep ocean that have never been explored before.
+The vessel was the main tool used in shooting BBC Earth’s documentary series Blue Plant II and Ocean: Our Blue Planet, a film co-produced by BBC Earth and OceanX Media.

-Dalio’s interest in ocean exploration began with a research project he funded with Pieribone, a scientist at Yale University, in 2013.
-After joining Pieribone on a two-year research trip to the Solomon Islands in the South Pacific to study fluorescence in local animals, Dalio and his family pondered the possibility of expanding that single task into a bigger project.
+Dalio has had a longtime interest in ocean exploration.
+In 2013, he funded a two-year research project led by Pieribone, a scientist at Yale University, to study fluorescence in ocean animals in the Solomon Islands.
+Out of personal interest, Dalio joined Pieribone on the trip to the South Pacific.

 “You know, Ray is in business, but he has a strong interest in the ocean,” Pieribone told Observer.
 “Ray and I are from a generation where Jacques Cousteau was a name everyone associated with the ocean.
 The younger generation is certainly not aware of him.
 One of the our goals is to bring that excitement about the ocean back to people.“